 "I love you!
-I love you!
 I love you!" with such an agony of longing in her voice that her soft accents were sharply distinguishable above the turmoil.
 The growing wildness seemed a part of the woman's passion, which whipped and harried her like a willow in a blast.